Aidan275/nativeqda-dev/readme.md

 						appropriate tasks to bundle/minify/copy/etc. the modified files when changes are detected and reload the app/browser.	*/
 ```
-* Install browser-sync globally for automatic browser reloads on file changes
+* Install [Browsersync](https://www.browsersync.io/) globally to automatically reload the browser when file changes are detected
 ```
 npm install -g browser-sync
 ```
 * Before running the app environmental variables have to be defined.
-	* Create a new text file in the root folder called **.env**
+	* Create a new file in the root folder called **.env**
 	* Add the following text and save the file
 ```
 NODE_ENV=development